nickstanley574/DePaulCSC241Interview/_slides_test/10-slide.md

 <iframe align="right" height="420px" width="900px" src="https://repl.it/@nickstanley574/counterlloop?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 {% comment %}

+Read and talk about slide.

+Lets explore something a little more intresting.
+So fair we have seen example that has only printed each item, but we are not limited to print.

+We can add other control flow statements, such as if statements.

+Lets modify this loop to only print the even numbers.

 modulo operator (%), which returns the remainder of dividing two numbers.